AckerlyXu/heima/articles/azure-resource-manager/resource-group-create-service-principal-portal.md

 ---
 title: Create identity for Azure app in portal | Azure
-description: Describes how to create a new Active Directory application and service principal that can be used with the role-based access control in Azure Resource Manager to manage access to resources.
+description: Describes how to create a new Azure Active Directory application and service principal that can be used with the role-based access control in Azure Resource Manager to manage access to resources.
 services: azure-resource-manager
 documentationcenter: na
 author: tfitzmac